You are here: Urology Textbook > Adrenal glands > Adrenal insufficiency

 - Fludrocortisone 0.1 mg/d

-- Dosage increase is important in case of infections or surgery.
+- An increase in dosage is vital in case of infections or surgery.

 - Control of blood pressure, electrolytes and renin activity.